techidaily/site-win11-tips/source/_posts/mastering-outlook-and-gmail-synergy-on-your-pc.md

  If you have a valid personal or family Microsoft 365 subscription, you can register for the Insider program for no additional cost.
 Once you’ve signed up, choose between the**Beta Channel** or**Current Channel (Preview)** .

  The Outlook for Windows Preview app gives you access to the modern Outlook email client with newer features and a fresh user interface.
-To start with the Outlook for Windows Preview app, check out the[official Microsoft 365 Insider site](https://insider.microsoft365.com/en-us/join/windows) .
+To start with the Outlook for Windows Preview app, check out the [official Microsoft 365 Insider site](https://insider.microsoft365.com/en-us/join/windows) .

  Once you’ve set up Microsoft 365 on your Windows PC, you can enable Outlook for Windows preview by sliding the**Try the new Outlook** toggle button in the top-right corner of your Microsoft Outlook client.